simplylu/namespotter/README.md

 > Blogspot.com, also known as Blogger, is a popular blogging platform that enables users to create and publish their own blogs with ease, offering various customization options and integration with Google services.
 ### buzzfeed
 > Buzzfeed.com is a digital media platform known for its entertaining and shareable content, offering a mix of news, quizzes, lists, and viral articles that cater to a wide range of interests and pop culture trends.
+### campsite
+> Campsite.bio is an all-in-one link management platform designed for creators, influencers, and businesses, allowing them to create a customizable landing page with multiple links, social media profiles, and promotional content to enhance their online presence and engagement.
 ### cashapp
 > Cash.me (now known as Cash App) is a mobile payment platform that enables users to send and receive money, make purchases, and manage their finances through a simple and user-friendly interface.
 ### colourlovers
 > Colourlovers.com is a vibrant online community and resource for color inspiration, providing a platform for users to explore, create, and share color palettes, patterns, and designs.
+### contactinbio
+> Contactin.bio is a comprehensive contact management platform that allows users to create a customized landing page with multiple contact options, making it easy for others to connect with them through various communication channels.
 ### dailymotion
 > Dailymotion.com is a video-sharing platform that offers a diverse range of user-generated and professional content, allowing users to discover, watch, and share videos across various topics and genres.
 ### designspiration